Collaborative Value Function Estimation Under Model Mismatch: A Federated Temporal Difference Analysis: Introduction

-Our work provides a comprehensive theoretical analysis of temporal difference (TD) learning \cite{Sutton1988, SuttonBarto2018} under model mismatch in both \emph{single-agent} and \emph{federated} settings, under both \emph{i.i.d.} and \emph{Markovian} sampling regimes: \begin{itemize} \item First, we analyze \textbf{single-agent \textsf{TD(0)} under model mismatch}.
+In this paper, we study whether agents operating under \emph{perturbed} transition dynamics can still collaboratively learn the true value function.
+Specifically, we focus on \emph{policy evaluation}, which plays a fundamental role in RL as a precursor to improve the policy~\cite{Tsitsiklis1997, Sutton1988, Bellman1957}.
+Our central research question is: \emph{Can agents collaboratively learn the true value function while each leveraging information from a potentially different noisy model?} The presence of model mismatch introduces systematic bias in the learned value function, which does not necessarily vanish with more iterations~\cite{Morimoto2005, jin2022federated, zhang2024finite, wang2023federated}.
+While policy evaluation is a natural starting point, recent works~\cite{srikant2019finite, even2003learning} have shown that with minor modifications, similar analysis techniques can extend to control settings. \paragraph{Contributions.} Our work provides a comprehensive theoretical analysis of temporal difference (TD) learning \cite{Sutton1988, SuttonBarto2018} under model mismatch in both \emph{single-agent} and \emph{federated} settings, under both \emph{i.i.d.} and \emph{Markovian} sampling regimes: \begin{itemize} \item First, we analyze \textbf{single-agent \textsf{TD(0)} under model mismatch}.
 Under both \emph{i.i.d.} and \emph{Markovian} sampling regimes, single-agent \textsf{TD(0)} attains linear convergence with the model mismatch error, which does not vanish as the algorithm progresses or when the step size decreases. \item We extend our analysis to \textbf{federated TD(0) (\textsf{FedTD(0)})}, where $N$ agents, each with a different transition kernel, periodically exchange value estimates. \textsf{FedTD(0)} achieves linear convergence with the model mismatch error that is reduced by the aggregation of value functions evaluated by multiple agents.
-Furthermore, our convergence bounds explicitly depend on the number of agents, degree of heterogeneity, and communication frequency. \item Finally, we corroborate our theoretical results with \textbf{numerical experiments}, demonstrating that even moderate levels of collaboration significantly reduce bias and accelerate convergence to the true value function.
+Furthermore, our convergence bounds explicitly depend on the number of agents, degree of heterogeneity, and communication frequency. \item Finally, we corroborate our results with \textbf{numerical experiments}, showing that even moderate levels of collaboration significantly reduce bias and accelerate convergence to the true value function.
 Our experiments’ code is publicly available at \url{https://github.com/AliBeikmohammadi/FedRL}. \end{itemize}